Skip to main content

 The CPU usage graph from Hostinger hPanel showing 100% usage during short periods

-For security and performance reasons, 100% CPU usage cannot be sustained longer than 120 minutes.
+For this reason, and in order to ensure service stability for all our clients, our internal systems will detect if your VPS sustains high CPU usage for longer than 180 minutes.
 Once this limit is exceeded, our internal systems will consider your VPS compromised.
 If this happens, your VPS CPU capacity will be decreased automatically by 25% per hour as a protection measure.

 We recommend monitoring CPU usage to ensure it is under limits at all times, as well as choosing a plan with more resources whenever possible in order to allow room for unexpected spikes in usage.
 This helps ensure the VPS remains responsive and performs well even under heavy workloads.

-In the VPS dashboard, there is an ability to remove the CPU limit once per week in order to test and make configuration adjustments to the software running inside your VPS.
+In the VPS dashboard, you can remove the CPU limit once per week in order to test and make configuration adjustments to the software running inside your VPS.

 CPU limit banner